JesseCaddell/Assignment_3/README.md

 I play video games a couple days a month and just ate a burger.

 James: I do enjoy me some anime for sure, currnetly watching some Baki right now .
 I love to snowboard in the winter.

+Eamon: My main hobby is dungeons and dragons, along with most kinds of roleplaying or group storytelling games, I also have a passion for cooking and sci-fi/horror movies.
+I only really like a few animes, most of it doesn't really do much for me.